Brasília: Notable structures

 The principles of simplicity and modernity that in the past characterized the great works of architecture motivated Niemeyer.
 The viewer has an impression of looking at a glass box, softly landing on the ground with the support of thin external columns.
 The building has an area of 7,000 m2 with three floors consisting of the basement, landing, and second floor.

 The auditorium, kitchen, laundry, medical center, and administration offices are at basement level.
 The rooms used by the presidency for official receptions are on the landing.
 The second floor has four suites, two apartments, and various private rooms which make up the residential part of the palace.
 The building also has a library, a heated Olympic-sized swimming pool, a music room, two dining rooms and various meeting rooms.
 A chapel and heliport are in adjacent buildings.

 The Palácio do Planalto is the official workplace of the president of Brazil.
-It is located at the Praça dos Três Poderes in Brasilia.
+It is located at the Praça dos Três Poderes in Brasília.
 As the seat of government, the term "Planalto" is often used as a metonym for the executive branch of government.
 The main working office of the President of the Republic is in the Palácio do Planalto.

 The President and his or her family do not live in it, rather in the official residence, the Palácio da Alvorada.
 Besides the President, senior advisors also have offices in the "Planalto", including the Vice-President of Brazil and the Chief of Staff.
 The other Ministries are along the Esplanada dos Ministérios.
-The architect of the Palácio do Planalto was Oscar Niemeyer, creator of most of the important buildings in Brasilia.
+The architect of the Palácio do Planalto was Oscar Niemeyer, creator of most of the important buildings in Brasília.
 The idea was to project an image of simplicity and modernity using fine lines and waves to compose the columns and exterior structures.
 The Palace is four stories high, and has an area of 36,000 m2.
 Four other adjacent buildings are also part of the complex.

 Education

+The education factor of Brasília's Human Development Index in 2020 reached the mark of 0.804 - a considerably high level, in line with the standards of the United Nations Development Programme (UNDP) - while the literacy rate of the population over the age of ten indicated by the last demographic census was 96.7%, above the national average (91%).

-The city has six international schools: American School of Brasilia, Brasilia International School (BIS), Escola das Nações, Swiss International School (SIS), Lycée français François-Mitterrand (LfFM) and Maple Bear Canadian School.
-August 2016 will see the opening of a new international school – the British School of Brasilia.
-Brasilia has two universities, three university centers, and many private colleges.
+The city has seven international schools: the American School of Brasília, the Brasília International School, the Escola das Nações, the Swiss International School, the Lycée Français François Mitterrand, the Maple Bear Canadian School, and the British School of Brasília.
+Brasília has two universities, three university centers, and many private colleges.